cub03/Housing-Price-Prediction/README.md

 ## CONCLUSIONS
 From the analysis, it can be concluded that house size is a significant factor in determining house prices in the USA.
 Generally, larger homes tend to be more expensive, while smaller homes are typically less expensive.
 It proves that developers factor in house size in fixing prices.
 It can be concluded that the age of the house has minimal impact on determining its price in the USA.
-CONCLUSIONS
-From the analysis, it can be concluded that house size is a significant factor in determining house prices in the USA.
-Generally, larger homes tend to be more expensive, while smaller homes are typically less expensive.
-It proves that developers factor in house size in fixing prices.
-It can be concluded that the age of the house has minimal impact on determining its price in the USA.